mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

 objections about a class field being used, when it can't be proven[^1] that it was initialized.

-Let's look at the following example
+Let's look at the following example:

 ```ts twoslash
 // @errors: 2564